Simulated Interactive Debugging: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed the concept of simulated interactive debugging as a first step to automate the teaching of debugging skills.
-Incorporating such techniques in the CS curriculum will be essential to teaching debugging beyond ad-hoc approaches and guiding students in using AI-based programming tools.
-In future, we plan to improve our interactive chatbot with more guidance, e.g., by using a state machine-driven approach, similar to Bouzenia et al.~\cite{bouzenia2024repairagent}.
-We also will explore the integration of several state-of-the-art APR techniques, implement the test assessment features for lecturers and students, and investigate how we can automatically help students to generate and improve their test suites.
+We proposed the concept of Simulated Interactive Debugging as a first step to automate the teaching of debugging skills.
+Incorporating such techniques in the CS curriculum will be essential to teach debugging beyond ad-hoc approaches and guide students in using AI-based programming tools.
+In future, we plan to incorporate more active guidance, e.g., by using a state machine-driven approach, similar to Bouzenia et al.~\cite{bouzenia2024repairagent}.
+We will also integrate state-of-the-art APR techniques and implement the test assessment and generation features.